Chapter 36 : Point-blank

 Debbie had her hand over her mouth.
 She was crying.

-“I’m sorry,” I finally said, quietly, staring at her crumpled face.
+“I’m sorry,” I finally said, quietly, as I stared at her crumpled face.
 She was very petite, I realized.
-Pretty, too, if it hadn’t been for all the blonde dye and gooey make-up and fake tanning.
-“I know you were trying to help, and that you want to be a part of my life, but I don’t think you can.
-I don’t hate you.
+Pretty, too, if it weren't for all the blonde dye and gooey make-up.
+“I know you were trying to help, and that you want to be a part of my life, but...
 I just can’t be around you.
 It’s too much of a betrayal to my family.
 My mum.”

 "Where's Aidan?"
 I mumbled to the wall.